jmichas/PlexTrainingVideoScannerAndAgent/README.md

 # PlexTrainingVideoScannerAndAgent
-A Plex scanner and agent for training videos i.e. Pluralsight, Lynda.com, etc.
+A Plex scanner and agent for training videos i.e. Pluralsight, Lynda.com, Udemy, etc.

 ![](images/main.png?raw=true)

-This currently only works with Pluralsight and Lynda.com offline files.
+This currently only works with Pluralsight, Udemy and Lynda.com offline files.
 The structure of the files is somewhat rigid, but it is pretty much how all of my files were organized.

 Course Name/1.
 Chapter Name/Media File<br/>
 i.e. Lynda.com.Angular2.for.NET.Developers\1.
 Course Overview\500547_01_02_XR15_SampleMovieDb.mp4